- Featured Columnists

 Not having Serious Goals

 As young tots, children probably don’t have any sense of whether their parents have financial goals.
 Yet, at some point, we would like our children to understand the concept of setting goals and working to achieve them.
 Parents who do set financial goals, and back them up with actions, find it easier to transfer the concept to their children, largely because they actually believe in it.
 If we ask our child to set a goal and save his or her money to obtain it, they are much more likely to be successful when their parents talk about their own financial goals, and the importance of achieving them.
 When kids can see that their parents are serious about goals, planning and saving, they will find it a lot easier to emulate them than if they simply told the kids what they should do.
 It’s called “walking the talk.”

 Watch Me and Learn

-It’s scary to some parents just how smart and observant their children are, literal sponges that will soak up even the slightest detail in how we live our lives.
-Teaching children about money and imparting healthy habits about it starts with the parents own values, beliefs and habits.
+It’s scary to some parents just how smart and observant their children are literal sponges that will soak up even the slightest detail in how we live our lives.
+Teaching children about money and imparting healthy habits starts with the parents own values, beliefs and habits.
 When raising children to meet the expectations we have for them, we first must be able to meet our own expectations for ourselves, because that is how our children will see us.